DavidDanielz/Montgomery-Fleet-Analysis-Excel/README.md

 # Montgomery Fleet Analysis  ![Excel](https://img.shields.io/badge/-Excel-217346?style=flat&logo=microsoft-excel&logoColor=white)

-This project analyzes the fleet inventory of Montgomery County.
-The analysis includes data cleaning and pivot table creation using Excel.
+#### This project analyzes the fleet inventory of Montgomery County using Excel.
+The analysis involves data cleaning and the creation of pivot tables to gain insights from the fleet data.

-## Datasets Used in this Assignment
+## Datasets Used
 The dataset used in this lab is sourced from the Montgomery County Government's Fleet Equipment Inventory, available [here](https://data.montgomerycountymd.gov/Government/Fleet-Equipment-Inventory/93vc-wpdr/about_data) under a Public Domain license.

-Please note that a modified subset of this dataset is being used for the project.
-To follow along successfully, use the dataset provided with the lab rather than the original source.
+A modified subset of this dataset is used for the project.
+To follow along, use the provided dataset rather than the original.

 - [Montgomery_Fleet_Equipment_Inventory_FA_PART_1_START.csv](https://github.com/DavidDanielz/Montgomery-Fleet-Analysis/blob/d0a1481dce3cdcb0fbf679f723bcc81ee391a794/Montgomery_Fleet_Equipment_Inventory_FA_PART_1_START%20(1).csv)